S-MORA/PackApp/README.md

 Sign up and see what walks are available in your area.
 Walk a dog and earn credit for your dogs to be walked.

 #### Environment:
 Ruby on Rails
 jQuery
 Sass
+BootStrap
 Google Maps API
 postgreSQL

 ![alt text](https://github.com/S-MORA/PackApp/blob/master/landing-screenshot.png)